Foreign Broadcast Information Service: Foreign Broadcast Intelligence Service

 The year following the attack on Pearl Harbor in December 1941, the system gained importance and changed its name to the Foreign Broadcast Intelligence Service partly to make it sound more like a war agency.

 At four different listening centers it recorded shortwave broadcasts on plastic disks.
 Selected material was transcribed and translated and then sent to War agencies with weekly reports.
 These special reports included special titles such as Radio Tokyo's Racial Propaganda to the United States, Underground Movements and Morale in Japan, and New Nazi Portrait of the American Soldier.
-Monitored stations included official stations in many countries, and "black" stations that were not what they pretended be.
+Monitored stations included official stations in many countries, and "black" stations that were not what they pretended to be.
 These black stations broadcast attacks on President Franklin D. Roosevelt while pretending to be stations in the American Midwest.
 This tactic was used to stir up racial tensions and other issues.

 Multiple speeches and recording were monitored including speeches by Adolf Hitler, Joseph Goebbels, Joachim von Ribbentrop, Benito Mussolini, Philippe Pétain, Pierre Laval, and others; broadcasts over German radio by American citizens, including Fred W. Kaltenbach, Douglas Chandler, and Edward Leo Delaney; and broadcasts from Japan or Japanese-held territory, including news reports and commentary by "Tokyo Rose."
 The FBIS kept track of a total of sixty black stations, which included a German-language station that pretended to represent an anti-Nazi army group, an anti-Nazi "Catholic" station, and an English-language station that attacked Winston Churchill.